-So with such a growing contesting domain, how can your eCommerce business survive without just being an additional number to the statistics?
-In this article, we have articulated the 12 most important factors that you can work on to stay ahead of the eCommerce competition.
+So with such a growing competitive niche, how can your eCommerce business survive without just being an additional number to the statistics?
+In this article, we have listed the 12 most important factors that you can work on to stay ahead of the eCommerce competition.

 Tips to Stay Ahead of the eCommerce Competition

 If you are not checking on the kind of shopping carts your eCommerce business is using, then there could be a major issue.
 The carts we recommend the most are Shopify, WooCommerce, and BigCommerce.
 These shopping carts are great in terms of SEO, great design, and paid searches even on social.
 It has everything you need to fuel your business and also has a very helpful support team to back you up when you need help.
 So, it is great to check them out.

 2. Invest Time in Optimizing Your Pages

 To stay ahead in the eCommerce competition your web pages are the only link between you and your customers.
 Your product pages work 24/7 representing your brand, be it the weekends, occasions, or anything.
 You are required to spend a lot of time optimizing your product pages in terms of SEO and design.
 What we mean by that is SEO would be a good product title.
 Your title should not be just appealing to you but more useful in terms of what people usually search online.

 A good product description is also important as when customers visit your product page, they need a perfect sales pitch, so we suggest you put some effort into that to outlast the eCommerce competition.